Aquafina-water-bottle/jp-mining-note/wiki/gen/_JPResources.md

 To add custom CSS in Yomichan, do the following:
 1. Head over to Yomichan settings (Yomichan extension marker -> cogwheel)
 1. Go to `Appearance` →  `Configure custom CSS...`
-1. Add the CSS to the top window.
+1. Add the CSS to the top section.
+1. Close the window.

 [[assets/yomichan/howto_css.gif]]